PawelKrol23/calculator/README.md

 # Odin-Calculator

 Simple calculator from the theodinproject.com curriculum.
+Took about 5 hours.